-The study visit and cultural programme will take place on the last day of the conference.
+A study visit and a cultural programme will be organized on the last day of the conference.
 Details will be announced in the Second Conference Announcement.

 Languages

 The Conference will be held in the three official languages of the UNECE, English, French and Russian.
 Interpretation into the above languages will be available at the working sessions.
 For the Opening Session interpretation into Turkish will also be provided.